axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

     <li>Stocks are <em style="font-weight:bold; ">given</em> by the boss.
 They count towards <em>the compensation package</em> (<em>i.e.</em>, the labor market rate).</li>
     <li>Stocks are given as a <em>fixed mumber</em> of shares.
 Over time they are diluted as 1) more stock is issued and 2) the given stock becomes a smaller percentage of the total.</li>
     <li>Employees have no control over the stock price.
 Bosses do and they usually decide on the side of what is good for them, not employees.</li>
     <li>Equality is a crock.
-Usually, employee level determines the amount of stock each gets.
-For example, a Jr Engineer gets a fraction of what a Sr Engineer gets.
+Employee level determines the amount of stock each gets (<em>e.g.</em>, a Jr Engineer gets a fraction of what a Sr Engineer gets).
 All Jr Engineers get the same amount of stock and all Sr Engineers get the same amount of stock.
-Regardless of contributions to the business.
-The number of shares you get is determined solely by your level in the hierarchy (<em>i.e.</em>, and, yes, the more aggressive people eak out a bit more, though not as much as they think).</li>
+This is true, regardless of their individual contributions.
+After a number of years, a Sr Engineer who contributes a lot has the same amount of stock as another Sr Engineer who barely does his job).
+The number of shares each gets is determined solely by their level in the hierarchy (<em>i.e.</em>, and, yes, the more aggressive people eak out a bit more shares, but this is based on their aggressiveness, not their contributions).</li>
+    <li></li>
     <li>
    </ul>